Brandon Lowe Player Props: Rays vs. Orioles

-Brandon Lowe -- 0-for-3 in his most recent game -- will be in action for the Tampa Bay Rays versus the Baltimore Orioles, with Kyle Bradish on the hill, on July 21 at 6:40 PM ET.
+Brandon Lowe -- 1-for-3 with a double in his most recent game -- will be in action for the Tampa Bay Rays versus the Baltimore Orioles, with Grayson Rodriguez on the mound, on July 22 at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Orioles.
+In his previous game he had a one-hit performance (1-for-3) against the Orioles.

 Brandon Lowe Game Info & Props vs. the Orioles